-These coded instructions, statements, and computer programs contain unpublished proprietary information of Silicon Graphics, Inc., and are protected by Federal copyright law.
-They may not be disclosed in part, without the prior written consent of Silicon Graphics, Inc.
+# These coded instructions, statements, and computer programs contain unpublished proprietary information of Silicon Graphics, Inc., and # are protected by Federal copyright law.
+They may not be disclosed # to third parties or copied or duplicated in any form, in whole or in part, without the prior written consent of Silicon Graphics, Inc.